mosabami/modernize-app-ai-ready/exercises/ex-1/5-run-container.md

 1. On the **Contoso Hotel Setup** page, select **Setup database**.
 This launches a script that creates the database schema and populates the tables with data.

-   {: .note }
-   > The page updates when the script completes.
+   > 📓 The page updates when the script completes.

     ![yfke4jk3.png](../../media/yfke4jk3.png)